iocron/typo3-theme-githooks/README.md

   git config core.hooksPath .githooks
   ```

+4. Try it out:

-4. Try pulling / merging something and the .githooks should get triggered.
-Have fun :)
+  * 4.1 Try pulling / merging something and the .githooks should get triggered
+  * 4.2 Or initialize the post-merge script first: `bash .githooks/post-merge`

 *(Note: If any problems occur, then please check the logs in .githooks/logs)*